 As the U.S. death toll due to COVID-19 continues to rise – and the pandemic continues to spread – thousands of American businesses have been forced to shut down due to government “stay at home” orders.
 While many owners have diligently paid for business interruption insurance policies to protect their business from catastrophic events, insurance companies are denying and rejecting COVID-19 business interruption insurance claims, even when the policyholders are covered.

 When you work with Schlesinger Law Offices, P.A., you’ll benefit from our 60-year tradition of excellence fighting for the injured and securing multi-million-dollar settlements from reluctant insurance companies.
-Our Florida insurance attorneys are providing free commercial insurance policy reviews for business owners, and we’re committed to advocating for our client’s needs through trial if necessary.
+Our Fort Lauderdale insurance attorneys are providing free commercial insurance policy reviews for business owners, and we’re committed to advocating for our client’s needs through trial if necessary.

 What Is Business Interruption Insurance?

 Included in many commercial insurance policies, business interruption coverage protects against losses sustained when you can no longer do business on your property, due to damage from natural disasters or other “covered perils.”
 Although many business interruption insurance policies contain exclusions for bacteria, viruses, and other microorganisms in the wake of the 2003 SARS outbreak, this does not automatically mean that you are not covered for COVID-19 losses.

 Typically, your business loss claim will be considered coverable if it meets the following conditions:

 - There was damage or loss to your insured business property;